PrincetonUniversity/cpf/README.md

 CPF relies on [LLVM](https://github.com/llvm/llvm-project), [SCAF](https://github.com/PrincetonUniversity/SCAF) and [NOELLE](https://github.com/scampanoni/noelle).
 Follow `bootstrap/README.md` to install all dependences automatically or cutomize it.

 ### Users
-If you have any trouble using this framework feel free to reach out to us for help (contact liberators@liberty-research.org).
+If you have any trouble using this framework feel free to create an issue!
+We will try our best to help.

 ### Contributions
 We welcome contributions from the community to improve this research-grade framework and evolve it to cater for more users.